 Projects per year

 He is a standing Panel Member for the national accreditation procedures for architecture programs Australia, New Zealand and served on the National Visiting Panels to RMIT (2016) and UNSW (2017).
+He is the Australian Deans of the Built Environment and Design's nomineed to the national Accreditation Management Committee (2017-), a standing committee in the Architects Accreditation Council of Australia.
 He is founding Director (2016) of the Alastair Swayn Foundation, a charitable trust dedicated to research in and advancement of Australian design and architecture.
 Jasper serves as a Detail Assessor for the Australian Research Council, a Commonwealth entity within the Australian Government and the primary source of advice to the Government on investment in the national research effort.
 He is an inaugural member of the National Capital Design Review Panel, the peak advisory group to the Australian Government and ACT Government on major development proposals in areas of significance in Canberra as Australia’s national capital.
 He founded Architecture Research Alliance, an international platform for research on contemporary issues in architecture and urbanism.

 EXECUTIVE ROLES -